shabin5785/LearnAngularJS/Doc_3.md

  [highlightColor]="'yellow'"  and highlightColor="yellow"  shoudl work the same.
 With [] and '' and second with neither of them.
 But this type of property binding can be confused with real attribute of the component . so be careful using it.

 - A structural directive, like the one starting with *, will in backend, create a ng-template, and inject the code within that and then display it.
 We can choose not use the structural directive with * and use our own template.
 Both works the same way.

+- @Input() set appunless(condition : boolean) {

+  }

+  the name give should exactly match with the selector name that we gave.
+As when converting to template, the name mismatch will lead to property not found. above is a setter of the property unless.
+Unless is really a property and the above method is the setter.
+So the setter is invoked when ever we change the property value.
+The condition is the structural condition that we pass frmo UI like ngIf.

+- We inject components and referneces to a component or directive in its Constructor.

+- Above structural directive needs the component its defined ( will always be a ng-template, as * gets converted to template) and the lcoation where it needs to be injected.
+For first we inject TemplateRef and second we inject ViewContainerRef